Local Growth Plan: Our Economy

 Gross Disposable Household Income

 Gross Disposable Household Income (GDHI) is the amount of money households have left to spend or save after essential outgoings.
-GDHI in the UK grew by 9.5% in 2023 when compared with 2022; GDHI in England grew by 9.6%.
+GDHI in the North East grew by 9.6% in 2023 when compared with 2022; UK GDHI increased by 9.5%.

 Gross Domestic Product